East Asian Languages & Cultures

 Robert GoreeAssistant Professor of Japanese

-Japanese language, literature, visual culture, geography, and history of print culture.
+Focused on Japanese language, literature, and culture.